apache/streampipes-website/website-v2/blog/2026-03-21_streampipes-with-windows-and-podman.md

 ```bash
 mkdir nginx_config
 ```
-In that directort you add a 'default.conf' with the help of Nano.
+In that directory you add a 'default.conf' with the help of Nano.
 ```bash
 cd nginx_config
 nano default.conf